 Zack joined Watsi on March 12th, 2013.
-Six years ago, Zack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zack's most recent donation traveled 8,500 miles to support Lucy, a widowed fishmonger from Kenya, to fund treatment for an infection so she can work again.
+Seven years ago, Zack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zack's most recent donation traveled 8,700 miles to support Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.

 Zack has funded healthcare for 105 patients in 15 countries.